A 9-year-old boy shot his older sister to death over a video game controller, sheriff says

 A 9-year-old boy retrieved a gun from his parents’ bedroom and shot his 13-year-old sister to death, authorities said, after the two got into an argument over a video game controller.

-The incident occurred over the weekend in rural Monroe County, Mississippi, as the children’s mother was preparing lunch in the kitchen, the country sheriff said.
+The incident occurred over the weekend in rural Monroe County, Mississippi, as the children’s mother was preparing lunch in the kitchen, the county sheriff said.

 “He wanted the controller, and I guess he knew where to find the gun,” Sheriff Cecil Cantrell told CNN.